-Products shipped to destinations outside of the United States accounted for 76.5%, 70.3% and 68.9% of our net revenues in fiscal 2012, 2011 and 2010, respectively.
+Products shipped to destinations outside of the United States accounted for 68.8%, 76.5% and 70.3% of our net revenues in fiscal 2013, 2012 and 2011, respectively.
 Moreover, a substantial portion of our products is manufactured and tested in Taiwan.
 We intend to continue expanding our international business in the future.
 Conducting business outside of the United States subjects us to additional risks and challenges, including:

-- heightened price sensitivity from customers in emerging markets; - compliance with a wide variety of foreign laws and regulations; - legal uncertainties regarding taxes, tariffs, quotas, export controls, competition, export licenses and other trade barriers; - political and economic instability in, or foreign conflicts that involve or affect, the countries of our customers; - difficulties in collecting accounts receivable and longer accounts receivable payment cycles; - difficulties in staffing and managing personnel, distributors and representatives; - · limited protection for intellectual property rights in some countries; and - fluctuations in freight rates and transportation disruptions.
+- heightened price sensitivity from customers in emerging markets; - compliance with a wide variety of foreign laws and regulations and unexpected changes in these laws; - legal uncertainties regarding taxes, tariffs, quotas, export controls, competition, export licenses and other trade barriers; - political and economic instability in, or foreign conflicts that involve or affect, the countries in which we, our customers and our suppliers are located; - difficulties in collecting accounts receivable and longer accounts receivable payment cycles; - difficulties and costs of staffing and managing personnel, distributors and representatives across different geographic areas and cultures, including assuring compliance with the U. S. Foreign Corrupt Practices Act and other U. S. and foreign anti-corruption laws; - limited protection for intellectual property rights in some countries; and - fluctuations in freight rates and transportation disruptions.